TheJetOU/scrabble/README.md

 $ node scrabble
 ```

-(You can run `./scrabble` in operating systems other than Windows, for addtional
+(You can run `./scrabble` instead in operating systems other than Windows, for addtional succinctness.)
-succinctness.)

 # License